iscorlandovalencia/bankaya/README.md

 ## General Instructions

-This application consumes the API rest from [Pokeapi](https://pokeapi.co/) and create a SOAP endpoint, and rest APi are created also for the full functionality.
+This application consumes the API rest from [Pokeapi](https://pokeapi.co/) and create a SOAP endpoint, and rest API are created also for the full functionality.

 ### Prerequisites